AmenZhou/code_challenge_exercies/max_circular_arrary.md

 end
 ```

-## Ask ChatGPT to optimze the above code for more performant
+## Ask ChatGPT to optimze the above code for more performant (It does not pass test suites)

 Here it is